 III.
 Technical Approach

 How will your organization respond to the problem?
-This section should give the overall strategy you will use to address the problemFor proposals to external donors, the approach described should be accompanied, whenever possibly, with evidence that LWR has experience implementing similar projects.
+This section should give the overall strategy you will use to address the problem for proposals to external donors; the approach described should be accompanied, whenever possibly, with evidence that LWR has experience implementing similar projects.
 Win themes, or the key messages that will help LWR be more competitive, and innovative approaches should be highlighted.
 Often a good approach to highlight innovative ideas or the conceptual model of the project is to use a graphic or text box.

 In general, the whole Technical Approach (including sub-sections below) should take approximately 4 pages.